JunshengFu/driving-behavioral-cloning/README.md

 ##Objective

-####Design a convolutional neural network that autonomously drives a car in a [game simulator](https://github.com/udacity/self-driving-car-sim).
-CNN directly predicts the steering angles with given image of front camera in the car.
+####Coded a Deep Neural Network to Steer a Car in a [game simulator](https://github.com/udacity/self-driving-car-sim).
+Neural Network directly predicts the steering angles from the image of front camera in the car.
+The training data is only collected in track 1 and the neural network learn to drive the car on different tracks.

 ####[**Autonomous driving demo 1**](https://www.youtube.com/watch?v=Lo3ZVuO2jLM) driving on the trained track 1
 ####[**Autonomous driving demo 2**](https://www.youtube.com/watch?v=QhQUy30ZPNk&t=1s) driving on an unseen track 2